Cause and Effect (Star Trek: The Next Generation): Media releases

 "Cause and Effect" was first released on VHS cassette in the United States and Canada on June 10, 1997.
 The episode was later released in the United States on November 5, 2002, as part of the season five DVD box set.
 A further DVD release came as part of The Best of Star Trek: The Next Generation – Volume 2 on November 17, 2009, in the United States.

 The first Blu-ray release was in the United States on November 18, 2013, followed by the United Kingdom on November 19.

+Influence

+Beau DeMayo, creator of X-Men '97, cited "Cause and Effect" as an influential hint towards the first season's final episode "Tolerance Is Extinction Part 3."